These Old Cookbooks

 I created the brisket rub to mimic an old rub blend that I used to like that was based on cocoa powder.
 The cocoa powder doesn’t make it taste like chocolate, instead it complements the spice of the chili powder and paprika.
 Be sure to rub the brisket rub on all sides of the meat before letting it set for several hours or overnight in the refrigerator.

 When it comes to the amount of time it takes to cook a beef brisket, I tend to follow a lax approach.
 I always cook the brisket for 1 hour uncovered at 350 degrees F, and then I reduce the heat to 300 degrees F, add beef broth and cover.
 At the point, it takes another couple hours.
-The goal is for the meat to be tender, juicy and easily fall apart.
+The goal is to get a tender brisket, juicy and easily fall apart.
 If you want, you can use a meat thermometer.
 The internal temperature in the thickest part of the brisket should be around 195 degrees F.

 1. Combine the following for the beef brisket rub recipe: brown sugar, chili powder, paprika, dried minced onion, garlic powder, cocoa powder, black pepper and salt.